dhanasekars/Daily-Python-Practise/README.md

 [Apr 2023](https://github.com/dhanasekars/Daily-Python-Practise/tree/main/2023/04%20)

 http://www.pythonchallenge.com/ For the crazy ones  :-)

+## May 2023

+Ask ChatGPT for a python package everyday and write some quick code reading only official documentation.